naffnuff/CppGuidelines/README.md

 # CppGuidelines

- My own, often revised, [view](./CppGuidelines.md) of how to write decent C++ code.
+My personal [guidelines](./CppGuidelines.md) distilled from 15+ years modernizing and maintaining large C++ codebases in game development and enterprise systems.

 Originally intended for a team of developers, it finally ended up here as my personal reference.

-I think it could benefit from a clearer distinction between rules and best practices.
-But it may contain some food for thought for most developers.